jesubohr/minimal-json-resume/README.md

 <h1 align="center">
-  Minimalist Portfolio Template
+  Minimalist Resume Template
 </h1>

-A minimalist portfolio template for developers, based on the [Minimalist Portfolio Project by midudev](https://github.com/midudev/minimalist-portfolio-json).
-It allows you to generate a portfolio from a single JSON file.
+A minimalist resume template for developers, based on the [Minimalist Portfolio Project by midudev](https://github.com/midudev/minimalist-portfolio-json).
+It allows you to generate a resume from a single JSON file.
 Built with Astro and Tailwind CSS.

 ## ✨ Features